logan169/EGNize/README.md

 Once connected, click on 'new analysis' in the top right corner and fill up inputs form and upload your .faa input file.
 Please refer to EGN documentation for input value.
 - Don't forget to enter your mail adress to get back your zip archive (containing all outputs files) when analysis is done.
-- Be aware that starting several runs (with different parameters) on the same input file will return a zip archive that also contains all previous outputs analysis for this input file.
+- Be aware that starting several runs (with different parameters) on the same input file will return a zip archive that also contains all previous outputs analysis from same input file.

 ##### Visualize a network